EFWob/RetroRadio/README.md

 # Arbritary key to store the map for later use

 in.tune = src=t9,map=@$tunemap, onchange={preset=?}, start
-# Use touch T9 as input, using the predefined $tunemap, execure ':tune' on change of input and start cyclic polling of the input
+# Use touch T9 as Input, using the predefined $tunemap, execute 'preset=?' on change of Input and start cyclic polling of the Input
 ```

 Or you could use the variable capacitor for different thinks, like changing the volume: